-Fashion fades; style is eternal – Yves Saint Laurent
+“Fashions fade, style is eternal” – Yves Saint Laurent

-Wear good shoes – not only for the impression they create, but also for their longevity.
-Cheap shoes always look cheap and they’re expensive in the long run.
-You buy more pairs of them.
+Wear good shoes, not only for the impression they create, but also for their longevity.
+Cheap shoes always look cheap and they’re expensive in the long run: you buy more pairs of them.
 Good quality shoes always look good and last for years.
-Depending on construction, for example welted soles, good shoes can be re-soled many times.
+Depending on construction, for example welted soles, they can be re-soled many times.

 they can be slip on loafer style

 or side strap monk shoes

 or rakish suede.

 Brown suede shoes with a navy suit can look pretty cool.

 Black for work, brown for weekend?
 Different countries have different ideas and anyway, “rules” are made to be broken.